-UX Localization: How to Adapt User Experience for International Users
+UX Localization: Adapting the User Experience for International Audiences

 Giving users the feeling of comfort, familiarity, and ease of use in whichever corner of the globe they may be is what helps the world’s most popular apps such as Facebook or Airbnb stay popular—and profitable.
 The good news?
 You can do it too.

 UX localization is about much more than just UX design.
 It’s about crafting cross-cultural products with international UX in mind from the start of the development process.
-Let’s explore how you can build the impact of localization and internationalization on UX into your app.
+Let’s explore how you can also build the impact of localization on UX into your app.

 What’s user experience (UX)?